Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 ![](https://i.imgur.com/Pr4NDCf.png)

-Specifically, a browser consists of the following components:
+<mark style="background: #FF5582A6;">Specifically, a browser consists of the following components:</mark>
 - A set of clients for uploading/retrieving Resources,
 - A set of interpreters for displaying/rendering Resources,
 - A Controller to manage them all.

-The Controller is responsible for: Interpreting user input via the keyboard and mouse clicks and invoking interpreter and client components at the appropriate time.
+<mark style="background: #FF5582A6;">The Controller is responsible for:</mark>
+- Interpreting user input via the keyboard and mouse clicks
+- Invoking interpreter and client components at the appropriate time.

 All browsers minimally contain a basic HTTP client, a basic HTML interpreter and a Controller.